 Jane is our Finance/Administration Officer & Volunteer Coordinator.
 She joined us in 2019 then took six months out to work in a secondary school.
 She returned to School Food Matters in November 2022.
 Jane has a background in marketing and finance and, while taking a career break to bring up her three children, was Chair of the Parents and Staff Association at Christ’s Secondary School and a volunteer with Age UK.

 Dela started her career as a strategy consultant, but her passion for food led her into the restaurant world.
 She opened and ran Bermondsey Kitchen in London Bridge for many years.
 Her long-standing desire to make good, sustainable healthy food available to all brought her to School Food Matters in June 2014.
 She is now our Development Manager.

-Sarah joined School Food Matters in April 2015 as Finance Manager.
-She has recently returned to work after enjoying time with her two children.
+Sarah joined School Food Matters in April 2015 as Finance and HR Manager.
 Sarah was Co-Chair of the PTA at East Sheen Primary School and an active parent helper in the classroom, with a particular interest supporting lessons in the school's teaching kitchen.
-Before children, Sarah was a Financial Analyst for Vodafone Head Office.
+Before taking a career break to spend time with her children, Sarah was a Financial Analyst for Vodafone Head Office.